baggepinnen/ControlSystemIdentification.jl/README.md

 This package implements a simple algorithm for identification of LTI systems on state-space form.
 The user can choose to minimize either prediction errors or simulation errors, with arbitrary metrics, i.e., not limited to squared errors.

 The result of the identification is a custom type `StateSpaceNoise <: ControlSystems.LTISystem`, with fields `A,B,K`, representing the dynamics matrix, input matrix and Kalman gain matrix, respectively.
-The observation matrix `C` is not stored, as this is always given by `[I 0]` (use `ControlSystems.get_C(sys)` to get it).
+The observation matrix `C` is not stored, as this is always given by `[I 0]` (you can still access it through `sys.C` thanks to `getproperty`).

 This package does not support estimating models on the form
 ```math